plone/training/manual/_sources/eggs1.txt

 Lets have a look at some of it's files.

 bootstrap.py, buildout.cfg, plone.cfg
-    You can ignore these files for now
+    You can ignore these files for now.
+They are here to create a buildout only for this egg to make testing easier.

 docs, README.txt
     The documentation and changelog of your egg goes in there

 setup.py
-    This file configures the package, lists dependencies, it's name and some metadata the authors name.
+    This file configures the package, it's name, dependencies and some metadata like the authors name.
+The dependencies listed here are automatically added by buildout.

 ploneconf/site/configure.zcml
-    The phone-book ob the package.
-By reading it you canfind out what is in there.
+    The phone-book of the packages.
+By reading it you can find out which functionality is registered thoughthe component architecture.

 ploneconf/site/locales/
-    This holds translation-files (see http://docs.plone.org/develop/plone/i18n/internationalisation.html)
+    This holds translation-files (see http://docs.plone.org/develop/plone/i18n/internationalisation.html).
+We won't use it during the training.

 ploneconf/site/resources/
     A directory that holds static resources (images/css/js).
-They are accessible as ``++resource++ploneconf.site/myawesome.css``
+They are accessible through URLs like ``++resource++ploneconf.site/myawesome.css``

 ploneconf/site/profiles/default/
-    The folder contains the GenericSetup-profile
+    The folder contains the GenericSetup-profile.
+During the training will put some xml-files there that hold configuration for the site.

 ploneconf/site/profiles/default/metadata.xml
     Version-number and dependencies that are auto-installed.